Why You Should Avoid Glass Block Windows

 Glass block windows are commonly used as a solution to privacy in home design – especially in bathrooms, where you need to have adequate privacy.

-Many assume that the cloudy or frosted nature of a glass block is enough to block out the view for passersby, only to find out after the costly and time-consuming installation that the neighbors have been getting a peep show.
+Many assume that the cloudy or frosted nature of a glass brick is enough to block out the view for passersby, only to find out after the costly and time-consuming installation that the neighbors have been getting a peep show.

 An onlooker probably won't be able to see every detail up close and personal, but some homeowners have complained of having to put up curtains in order to prevent others from seeing full outlines, skin coloration and other personal details they'd rather not show off.